 Alan Y. Taniguchi, born in Stockton CA, was quiet, relaxed, and affable.
 Taniguchi reassured.
 Because of his Japanese ancestry, Taniguchi had suffered the internment of his parents in a U.S. government concentration camp in Crystal City TX while he fought in the war.
-When the war ended, Taniguchi’s father, Isamu Taniguchi, a Japanese immigrant, and his relatives, the Tanamachis, elected not to return to California but to relocate to the small river settlements of Los Indios and Bluetown, south of Harlingen, to farm.
+When the war ended, Taniguchi’s father, Isamu Taniguchi, a Japanese immigrant, elected not to return to California but to relocate to the small river settlements of Los Indios and Bluetown, south of Harlingen, to farm.
 Alan Taniguchi went to architecture school at the University of California, Berkeley, and worked for the Bay Area architect Jack Hillmer and Anshen & Allen before deciding to join his family in south Texas in 1952.

 His buildings, like his personality, were relaxed.
 In 1961 Taniguchi entered a partnership with Charles B. Croft.
 Taniguchi & Croft gained swift recognition for their experimentation with thin shell, hyperbolic paraboloid concrete construction, producing buildings that were much more formally assertive.